Kylan11/gv-adapter-mongodb/README.md

 # GreenVulcano VCL Adapter for MongoDB

-This is the implementation of a GreenVulcano VCL adapter for the MongoDB database engine.
-It is meant to be runned as an Apache Karaf bundle.
+This is the implementation of a GreenVulcano VCL adapter for the MongoDB database platform.
+It's meant to run as an Apache Karaf bundle.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->